ateschan/multi-stat/README.md

 # MULTI-STAT

-Graphical system monitor made using rust.<br />
+Graphical system monitor made for local networks<br />
 Client is used with a small rasberry pi device with lcd display / second monitor.

 ##